rory-harv/tree-project/TREE_DESIGN.md

     """

 Implementation Notes:
-Use np arrays to store image information when compressing the images, also main recursive function for application process.
+Use numpy arrays to store image information when compressing the images, also main recursive function for application process.
 Also both in base tree and in application files, using a downsize factor and pixel limit to have the program execute faster and decrease overall runtimes.